Creating liveable, connected communities

 - Solar photovoltaic arrays at the Leichhardt Park Aquatic Centre.

-Pangolin Associates was great to work with and helped Leichhardt meet all of the requirements of the NCOS Carbon Neutral Certification program.
+Pangolin Associates was great to work with and helped Leichhardt meet all of the requirements of the NCOS Carbon Neutral Certification [now Climate Active] program.
 Their experience was invaluable to us as there were very few examples of carbon neutral councils to reference.
 Council needed a qualified and experienced consultant to help Council meet its goal of being Carbon Neutral by 2012.

 Team Leader Environmental Strategy, Leichhardt Council